-RG 000.3 Crowd-sourced funding provides a fundraising option for start-ups or small to medium sized companies.
-These companies are often at an early stage of their development and may not yet have a viable or profitable business.
+- RG 261.3 Crowd-sourced funding provides a fundraising option for start-ups or small to medium-sized companies.
+These companies are often at an early stage of their development and may not yet have a viable or profitable business. - RG 261.4 This means investments through CSF offers may be highly speculative, with an increased risk of failure and loss to equity investors.
+Investments through CSF offers may also be illiquid, reducing investors' ability to exit.